 Most audio editors have an innate ability to improve the quality of analog recordings.
 Many of the professional audio editing software we reviewed provides tools to remove hiss, hum, clicks and pops that are associated with bad analog recordings.

 Audio editing software is also a great tool for podcasters.
 Most audio editors allow you to record one or two sources of audio simultaneously.
-The amount of equipment you need is minimal, which is an advantage to owning audio editing software compared to a digital audio workstation (DAW).
+The amount of equipment you need is minimal, which is an advantage of owning audio editing software compared to a digital audio workstation (DAW).
 All you need is a USB microphone, an audio editor and something to talk about, and you'll be on your way to recording a podcast.
-If you want to find more information on audio editors or podcasting, take a look at our additional articles on audio editing software.

-Audio editing programs seem synonymous with DAWs, but they are two different entities.
-DAWs have the ability to record an unlimited amount of audio sources simultaneously.
+Audio editing programs seem synonymous with DAWs – digital audio workstations – but they are two different entities.
+DAWs have the ability to record an unlimited number of audio sources simultaneously.
 DAWs also provide many plugins, effects and virtual instruments to aid in the production of music.

-The downside to DAWs is that even the introductory versions of DAWs are expensive compared to professional audio editing programs.
-An introductory version of a DAW will run at least $100, whereas you can purchase a professional-grade audio editor for under $50.
+However, even the introductory versions of DAWs are expensive compared to professional audio editing programs.
+A basic DAW will run at least $100, but you can purchase a professional-grade audio editor for under $50.
 If you are looking for a professional-level DAW, that can cost upwards of $550 and eat up much of the available storage and memory on your computer, something an audio editor won't do.
-If you are looking for software that is more powerful than these audio editors, you can visit our Recording Studio Software site for more recording options.

-One of the most important attributes to consider when searching for the best audio editing software is how well the audio editor removes unwanted noise from a bad audio recording.
+One of the most important attributes to consider when searching for the best audio editing software is how well it removes unwanted noise from a bad audio recording.
 This depends on the type of noise reduction tools the software has and their effectiveness.